backlineint/webcomponents-wtf/slides/presentation.md

 ![fit](images/nytimes_tracker.png)

-^ I see the NY Times tracker as the definitive example - so let's make that.

 ---

 ## My own personal election tracker

 ![inline autoplay loop](images/storybook.mp4)

-^ Pretty close, right?

 ---

 # Using <election-tracker>

-* Import script as JS module.
+- Import script as JS module.
 Could be:
-  * local file
+  - local file
-  * NPM dependency (@backlineint/results-tracker)
+  - NPM dependency (@backlineint/results-tracker)
-* Use your custom element in markup
+- Use your custom element in markup
-* Pass data in using attributes
+- Pass data in using attributes

 Note: If your component has external dependencies, you'll need to use a bundler (Webpack, Rollup, Parcel, etc.)